What Does Oregon Law Say About Gender-Affirming Treatment and Care?

 Does the Oregon Health Plan pay for gender-affirming treatment?

-Generally, yes for individuals on the Oregon Health Plan (that is, whose health care is paid for by the Oregon Health Authority (OHA), whether it is paid for directly by OHA or through a coordinated care organization or CCO).
+- Generally, yes for individuals on the Oregon Health Plan (whose health care is paid for by the Oregon Health Authority (OHA), whether it is paid for directly by OHA or through a coordinated care organization or CCO).
 Under the shield law, those organizations are prohibited from denying or limiting coverage for gender-affirming treatment that is medically necessary (as determined by the physical or behavioral health provider who prescribes the treatment) and prescribed in accordance with accepted standards of care.
 They are also prohibited from denying as a “cosmetic service” procedures that are medically necessary as part of an individual’s gender-affirming treatment, including tracheal shaves, hair electrolysis, facial feminization surgery or other facial gender-affirming treatment, revisions to prior forms of gender-affirming treatment, or any combination of such services.

 Under the shield law, CCOs are required to contract with a network of gender-affirming treatment providers that is sufficient in numbers and geographic locations to meet applicable network adequacy standards and either: 1) ensure that gender-affirming treatment services are accessible to all of the CCO’s members without unreasonable delay; or 2) ensure that all members have geographical access to non-contracting providers of gender-affirming treatment services without unreasonable delay.